Did Your Healthcare Provider Fail to Perform a Timely Cesarean Section?

 Unfortunately, however, some healthcare providers fail to recognize the need for a Cesarean as soon as it arises.
-If medically necessary Cesarean sections are not administered in time, serious problems can arise for the infant and the mother.
+If medically necessary, Cesarean sections that are not administered in time can result in serious problems for the infant and the mother.
 These problems can include major health issues and even death.

 If your healthcare provider failed to perform a Cesarean when your family needed one, you may be suffering from illness, emotional stress, or even grief.
 You put your trust in your medical team, and the failure to perform a timely c-section disrespected that trust.
 But you do not have to suffer in silence.

 An attorney may be able to help you pursue a settlement for the pain your family has experienced.
 Although compensation cannot right the significant wrong of a delayed or missed c-section, it can help with mounting medical bills or lost wages.
 Most of all, negligent healthcare providers should be held accountable for their actions.

 Results may vary depending on your particular facts and legal circumstances.

 New Jersey’s largest wrongful birth verdict: failure to disclose an unborn infant's catastrophic genetic defect.